 Moreover, it is important to make a distinction between cultural values as a matter of tastes and preferences arising from incomes levels, (social interactions), and cultural values as a matter of a structural setting arising from inherited cultural values, beliefs and ideas which are the core of a society.
 These setting are the boundaries which individuals live into.
 It includes the status of women, average education level, literacy, inequality and poverty, access to banks services, gender gap, law and institutions, state of consciousness about key issues, religions values, Racial discrimination, individual characteristics (average height, weight, size), the relevance of merits and incentives, languages profile, and the like.
+Marim (2016)

-Marim (2016) Thus, producing washing machines for women in Europe must have a different height, compared to that ones made for women in Japan.
-Alternatively, the clothe Consciousness about the environment, mean consumers to expect pro environment seal on the good they buy.
+Thus, producing washing machines for women in Europe must have a different height, compared to that ones made for women in Japan.
+Alternatively, the clothe size XL does not fit too much in Latin American countries as it does in USA and Europe.

+about the Consciousness environment. mean consumers to expect pro environment seal on the good they buy.

 Besides, the public policy about healthy food, may lead to lower consumption of fast food, as it is the campaign to get rid of tobacco, to keep seat belts on while driving, to drink sugar free soft drinks, or to use free hand devices for cell phones while driving a car, all of them defining a way of life, any individual want to be part of.
 It is well known the relevance of both public and cable TV commercial, on consumer choices.
-Therefore, there are two cultural forces acting on consumer behavior a.
-The structural inherited cultural setting, which defines the institutional boundary consumers belong to. b.
-The individual cultural preferences, arising from higher income and its marginal utility, as a determinant of their expenditures. (prestige, image, status and the like).
+Therefore, there are two cultural forces acting on consumer behavior

+- The structural inherited cultural setting, which defines the institutional boundary consumers belong to. - The individual cultural preferences, arising from higher income and its marginal utility, as a determinant of their expenditures. (prestige, image, status and the like).

 So, as far as consumer choices are jointly determined by (a) and (b), each one has its share in their final decision to buy or not any good either domestic or imported one.
 In doing so and as far as it is less costly to adapt than to deviate from them, the scope of rational behavior reach out to subjective values which become endogenous variables to count on consumer decisions.